Philanthropy in Song

 Katz, Alan.
 Take Me Out Of the Bathtub and Other Silly Dilly Songs.
 Scholastic Inc., 2001.
 ISBN: 0-439-43412-2

-Play the YouTube version of the silly song, Take Me Out of the Bathtub by Alan Katz.
+Play a version of the silly song, Take Me Out of the Bathtub by Alan Katz.
 Students may sing along.
 Tell them the tune is from a famous song, "Take Me Out to the Ball Game."
 Tell them you are going to teach them another silly song, sung to a familiar tune, to learn the meaning of a big word.

 Give the definition of philanthropist.
 A philanthropist is someone who gives of his/her time, talent and treasure for another or for the common good.
 Break down the definition into parts, and have students give examples of all of the following words.